apostrophecms/docs/docs/guide/custom-ui.md

 For performance reasons, Apostrophe projects are not configured to automatically rebuild the admin UI every time your code changes.
 This makes sense because in most projects there is no custom admin UI code, and it takes time to build.

-However we can "opt in" to rebuilding the UI on every code change, like this:
+However, we can "opt-in" to rebuilding the UI on every code change, like this:

 ```bash
 APOS_DEV=1 npm run dev